 Once the fighting ended, there were no more Confederate attempts to recapture the town.
 The Union military then used Corinth and her railroads in relative safety for much of the remainder of the war, shuttling troops from theater to theater.
 During this time, a large garrison held the town, and it also became a major supply center for the area.

-Local slaves, either freed by the Union army or escapees to Union lines, were gathered in a “contraband camp,” actually a small city in itself just east of Corinth.
+The local enslaved population, either freed by the Union army or escapees to Union lines, were gathered in a “contraband camp,” actually a small city in itself just east of Corinth.
 Many freedmen at the camp were formed into the 55th Regiment Infantry, United States Colored Troops.
-Commanded by white officers, the regiment served the remainder of the war at various locations, mostly doing garrison and guard duty.
+Commanded by White officers, the regiment served the remainder of the war at various locations, mostly doing garrison and guard duty.

 Confederate return: End of the war and memory

 By January 1864, the strategic situation had changed so much that Corinth was no longer needed by the Union, so the Federal army abandoned the town.
 The contraband camp was moved to Memphis, Tennessee, and Confederate military units returned to the city.
 But years of war and occupation had taken its toll, and Corinth would not serve a major role for the remainder of the war.
 The one exception was that the Confederate Army of Tennessee camped there a short time in the winter of 1864-1865 after its disastrous invasion of Tennessee and defeats at Franklin and Nashville.